 - Computer monitors that contain cathode ray tubes or use liquid crystal displays (LCD).

-- Televisions containing LCD screens, which includes any device containing an LCD display greater than 4 inches measured diagonally (viewable size), that has television tuner capability and can process a broadcast, cable, or satellite transmitted television signal (added July 1, 2005).
+- Televisions containing LCD screens, which includes any device containing an LCD screen greater than four inches measured diagonally (viewable size), that has television tuner capability and can process a broadcast, cable, or satellite transmitted television signal.

 *Refurbished items are products the manufacturer has tested and returned to a condition that meets factory specifications and have been repackaged and labeled as refurbished.

-See the general definition in response to question 3 above.
+See the general definition in response to the previous question above.
 Manufacturers are required to let retailers know which of their products have been identified as CEDs.
 New products may be identified by the DTSC and added to the regulations after they have been tested.
 Any new CEDs identified by DTSC and added to the regulations will become subject to the fee effective July 1, of the following year in which the new CEDs were added to the regulations.
-For more information, contact the manufacturer or the CDTFA's Special Taxes and Fees at (800) 400-7115, Monday through Friday, 8:00 AM through 5:00 PM, excluding State holidays.
+For more information, contact the manufacturer or DTSC.

 Yes.
 The fee does not apply to the sale of a video display device that is any of the following: